Tryvann: Facts and infrastructure

 Tryvann vinterpark is an alpine ski resort in the area around Tryvann.
 The first ski slope of Tryvann vinterpark, named "Tryvannskleiva", was created in 1931.
 Since then an enormous expansion has occurred, and today Tryvann vinterpark consists of 18 slopes and 11 lifts.
 The longest run (Wyllerløypa) is 1,400 metres, with a drop of 381 metres.
 All the slopes have floodlighting which covers over 9.6 km of terrain.
 The resort has a fairly large terrain park featuring edge rails, boxes, jib features and a full-scale halfpipe, regularly hosting some minor national skiing and snowboarding competitions.

 Tryvann vinterpark is easily accessed by visitors with the metro system.
 The ride from Oslo city centre to the top of Tryvann takes approximately 25 minutes.
 This gives easy access and opportunities for over one million citizens in Oslo.
-Tryvann is Norway's fourth biggest ski resort in Norway, measured in ticket sales.
+Tryvann is Norway's fourth biggest ski resort, measured in ticket sales.
 In 2012 there were 205,000 visitors.